 The Practical VW Golf Delivers an Upscale Interior and Plenty of Versatility

-The practical design of the 2017 Volkswagen Golf offers hatchback lovers the perfect overall package.
+The practical design of the Volkswagen Golf offers hatchback lovers the perfect overall package.
 The squared-off hatchback design provides ample room for cargo and the upscale interior provides a luxurious feel.
-When compared to previous year models, you’ll notice that the two-door Golf has been discontinued, so for the 2017 model there is only a four-door body style option.
-Since Volkswagen has reduced the number of trims available, the Golf S is now the new entry-level model.
-Both new Golf trims are less expensive than their 2016 counterparts and that’s because they decided to reconfigure some of the standard features.
-You can now customize you’re 2017 Golf with the features and amenities that you care about.
-The 2017 Golf is a great option for drivers who want to keep their footprint small without sacrificing space and luxury.
+When compared to previous year models, you’ll notice that the two-door Golf has been discontinued, as more recent model years see the four-door body style option.
+The VW Golf is a great option for drivers who want to keep their footprint small without sacrificing space and luxury.

 Explore the Volkswagen Golf’s History